funky81/pimatic-ipcamera/README.md

 Configuration
 -------------

-then you have to add your devices into your config.json based on these schema
+You have to add your IP Camera device into your config.json based on these example schema ready to copy paste.

     {
-      "id" : [ID of your camera],
+      "id" : "ipcamera",
-      "class": IpCameraDevice,
+      "class": "IpCameraDevice",
-      "name": [Name of your camera],
+      "name": "IP Camera",
-      "filename": [Filename],
+      "filename": "snapshot.jpg",
-      "cameraUrl": [URL from your camera],
+      "cameraUrl": "[URL from your camera]",
+      "username": "[optional username]",
+      "password": "[optional password]",
-      "refresh": [Snapshot refresh],
+      "refresh": "10",
-      "usernane": [optional - user name],
-      "password": [optional - password]
+      "width": 340,
+      "height": 240
     },

 Description: